citomni/docs/concepts/services-and-providers.md

 * Keep the `Routes::MAP` array **associative by path** (e.g., `'/login.html' => [...]`), not a numeric list; this preserves path-level *last-wins* overrides.
 * Include `action` and `methods` explicitly; `.html`/`.json` suffix is part of the public contract.
-* Important: If you don't insist on keeping a separate file, you can define `ROUTES_HTTP` directly as a constant array on `Registry` (this is the prefered best practice).
+* Important: If you don't insist on keeping a separate file, you can define `ROUTES_HTTP` directly as a constant array on `Registry` (this is the preferred best practice).

 ---